-Our skin is the largest organ, and almost everything put on it, gets absorbed into our bodies.
+Our skin is the largest organ, and almost everything put on it, gets absorbed.
 When inside, it can either give us wonderful benefits, or it can slowly start to corrupt our body.
 Just as there are unhealthy foods, there are also unhealthy skincare products - which over time do more harm than good.
 They may appear to be benefitting your skin, but internally they may be causing damage.
 Many synthetic ingredients in skincare have been linked to cancer, hormone disruption, dry skin, Alzheimer’s and skin allergies.

 On the other hand, there are so many amazing benefits of natural ingredients.
 Things such as essential oils can tone the skin, decrease wrinkles and help remove pigmentation.
 Many oils and butters can improve or even get rid of dry skin conditions, all without the need of harmful chemicals.
 If you want the best for your health, skin and hair - natural is the way to go.